-Beef bourguignon or is French people favorite beef stew made out of a lot of red wine, bacon bits, mushrooms, carrots, onions and aromatics.
+Beef bourguignon is French people’s favourite beef stew made from a lot of red wine, bacon bits, mushrooms, carrots, onions and aromatics.
 This version comes with a twist; it is Served on pasta instead of potatoes, Because why not?

-Beef Bourguignon pasta or on spaghetti is a “mashup” dish between France beloved ‘Boeuf Bourguignon‘ which is served with potatoes and Italian Ragu pasta.
-I like potatoes… but my husband not so much… so he always ask me to make his boeuf bourguignon on pasta.
-I have to agree with him on this; with pasta and a little extra parmesan, it’s gives the dish a whole new dimension.
-Plus, the pasta soak up all the goodness from the stew better than potatoes.
+Beef Bourguignon pasta or spaghetti is a “mashup” dish between France’s beloved ‘Boeuf Bourguignon,’ served with potatoes and Italian Ragu pasta.
+I like potatoes… but my husband does not so much… so he always asks me to make his boeuf bourguignon on pasta.
+I agree with him; pasta and a little extra parmesan give the dish a new dimension.
+The pasta soaks up all the goodness from the stew better than potatoes.

-But either ways, the base of the recipe stays the same; braised beef cubes in a dutch oven cooked slowly in a red wine sauce.
-So you decide which between pasta or potatoes makes you salivate more.
+But either way, the base of the recipe stays the same; braised beef cubes in a dutch oven simmered in a red wine sauce.
+So you decide which pasta or potatoes makes you salivate more.

 Spanish Picada

-To add a touch of freshness, I’ve had my little Spanish touch by making a “picada” (*optional last minutes seasoning) with parsley, garlic and olive oil just to give it this last kick.
-It’s a really common thing to do to any stews in Spain, to add a little last fresh touch.
-Sometimes they use almond, or walnuts which no only give this lovely nutty touch to a stew but also thickens it.
-In my opinion, this bring any stew to another level but totally optional.
+To add another dimension to the dish, I’ve had my little Spanish touch by making a “Picada” (*optional last minutes seasoning) with parsley, garlic and olive oil to give it this last kick.
+It’s a common thing to do to any stews in Spain, to add a little last touch.
+Sometimes they use almonds or walnuts, which give this lovely nutty touch to any stew and thicken it.

-The beef cubes, I’ve bought, were pre-cut quite small, about 2-3cm large which isn’t ideal (in pictures), try to get bigger cubes of 5 cm, then when you’ll go in for a bite you’ll see the tender beef cubes fall apart and that experience brings so much more appeal to the dish.
-Also, another important part is to season well your meat before cooking.
+The beef cubes I bought were pre-cut relatively small, about 2-3cm large, which isn’t ideal (in pictures); try to get bigger cubes of 5 cm, then when you’ll go in for a bite, you’ll see the tender beef cubes fall apart, and that experience brings so much more appeal to the dish.
+Also another important part is to season your meat well before cooking.

 So let’s make that tender and aromatic beef stew the French cannot get enough of!